Carmichael coal mine: 2015: Federal EPBC approval (initial case)

 In January 2015, the Mackay Conservation Group, challenged the July 2013 federal approval of the Carmichael project by Greg Hunt, Environment Minister, under the Environment Protection and Biodiversity Conservation Act 1999.
 The Federal Court of Australia case involved three main contentions, that the Minister did not take into account the greenhouse gas emissions, the company's environmental record in India and the "approved conservation advice" for the Yakka Skink and the ornamental snake.

 The court set aside the approval due to concerns regarding the yakka skink and ornamental snake, effectively overturning the approval.

 Following this decision, the attorney-general at the time, George Brandis, stated his intention to disallow third parties from challenging the minister's approvals under the Environment Protection and Biodiversity Conservation Act 1999.
 This amendment to the Act did not occur.
 In October 2015, the coal mine was re-approved by the federal environment minister.

+Richard Denniss, Executive Director of The Australia Institute, provided expert witness testimony in a court challenge against the approval of a major coal mine in the Galilee Basin.
+Adani have long claimed in public that the Carmichael mine project will create 10,000 jobs; however, in court, Adani’s own economist testified that the project would only create 1,464 jobs—just 14% of the publicly stated figure.

 2015-2016: Queensland mining leases and environmental authority

 In 2015, the Land Services of Coast and Country (LSCC) group launched a case in the Queensland Land Court challenging the Queensland coordinator-general's Mining Lease and Environmental Authority approvals.
-LSCC contended the approval was flawed regarding the economic, environmental and financial impact of the mine.
+LSCC contended the approval was flawed regarding the economic, environmental, and financial impact of the mine.
 The court's verdict in December 2015 did not overturn the approval, but placed extra environmental requirements on the mine.
 LSCC applied in 2016 for an appeal in the Supreme Court of Queensland, and this application was unsuccessful.

+The mine's claimed economic benefits are a disputed issue.